A Local's Favourite Caves in Iceland

 Inside Draugahellir - The Cave of the Ghosts ;)

-We always take our visitors to Maríuhellar caves and into Draugahellir and sometimes as far as Búrfellsgjá lava gorge.
+We always take our visitors to Maríuhellar caves and into Draugahellir, and sometimes as far as Búrfellsgjá lava gorge.

 Baðstofuhellir - Hellir Eldklerksins - the Cave of the Pastor of FireBaðstofuhellir - Hellir Eldklerksins - the Cave of the Pastor of Fire

-Baðstofuhellir - the Cave of the Pastor of Fire
+Baðstofuhellir - the Cave of the Pastor of Fire - Dyrhólaey in the distance

-I am just going to show you the view from one historic cave in South Iceland, which is the much lesser-known neighbour of a large basalt-column cave, which most tourists in my country visit, Hálsanefshellir cave in Reynisfjara beach.
+I am just going to show you the view from one historic cave in South Iceland, which is the much lesser-known neighbour of a large basalt-column cave, that most tourists in my country visit, Hálsanefshellir cave in Reynisfjara beach.

 This cave is referred to as Hellir Eldklerksins - the Cave of the Pastor of Fire.
-It has got two names Baðstofuhellir and Bæjarhellir.
+It has got two names, Baðstofuhellir and Bæjarhellir.

 In this hidden-away cave, Jón Steingrímsson (1728–1791) spent the winter of 1755 with his brother, Þorsteinn.
 He expanded the cave and put in it his bed, a table, and a bench.